mladen/mladen/README.md

 # Hi there!

 My name is Mladen Krivaćević.
 I'm a software engineer who's always on the learning curve, a former student (dropout) of the Faculty of Electrical Engineering, a budding writer, an occasional gamer, a father, a husband, a hopefully good son, a brother, a friend, a friendly neighbor, and a citizen.
 In short, I'm a full-stack human being.
-Now that I've taken a stab at humor and probably missed the mark, let's get just a smidge more serious—but not too much.
+Now that I've taken a stab at humor and probably missed the mark, let's get just a little bit more serious—but not too much.

 ## These are the programming languages I use the most at the moment: